Interview Preparation | Practice with InterviewStream | Before the Interview

 During the Interview | After the Interview | Follow Up

 The interview is the last step of the hiring process and the most important.
 It offers both you and the employer the opportunity to meet one another, exchange information and come to tentative conclusions about "hiring" one another.
 The interview is a two-way process.
 You evaluate the employer while he/she evaluates you.

-SCHEDULE A MOCK INTERVIEW
+SCHEDULE A PRACTICE INTERVIEW

 What better way is there to prepare for an interview than by practicing your responses to typical interview questions with a CDO counselor?
 This is a great way to try out your answers in a non-threatening environment.
 Counselors will provide feedback, and give you some pointers on ways to improve, if necessary.
 If you wish, we will videotape your session, so you will have accurate feedback on your non-verbal presentation skills.

 GET STARTED NOW!
 Schedule an appointment for a mock interview.